-There’s understandably, a lot of confusion in the difference between hemp vs marijuana.
+There’s understandably, a lot of confusion in the difference between hemp vs marijuana and CBD.
 We were confused too, so we dug in deep to better understand this hot topic of the day.

-We’re not only interested toward using marijuana and hemp medically, but we’re also researching it toward considering growing it as a cash crop.
+We’re not only interested in possibly using marijuana and hemp medically, but we also researched it toward considering growing it as a cash crop.
 So sharing some of what we’ve learned here with you.

 December 20, 2018 headline: